Both teams should have:

 Reviewer: There is a wealth of reviews published in print form and available on the web.
 You could create a persona (give it a real name!) and weave together some real reviews of the “tales,” emphasizing how reviewing shapes the reception and reading of texts.

-Mark S. suggested playing W. E. B. Du Bois, which would be quite interesting and speculative, especially if you know something about his career.
-He also mentioned more recent critics, like Eric Sundquist or Joseph McElrath: the later edited much of CCs speeches, letters, and journals, so that would be interesting.
+- more recent critics of the tales, like Eric Sundquist or Joseph McElrath: the later edited much of CCs speeches, letters, and journals, so that would be interesting.